adeveloper79/ESPTimeCast/README.md

 ![ESPTimeCast](assets/logo.svg)

-**ESPTimeCast** is a WiFi-connected LED matrix clock and weather station based on ESP8266 and MAX7219.
+**ESPTimeCast** is a WiFi-connected LED matrix clock and weather station based on ESP32 and MAX7219.
 It displays the current time, day of the week (with custom symbols), and local weather (temp/humidity) fetched from OpenWeatherMap.
 Setup and configuration are fully managed via a built-in web interface.

 ![clock - weather](assets/demo.gif)

+## ☕ Support the original Author

+If you like this project, you can [buy him/her a coffee](https://paypal.me/officialuphoto)!

+---
 <img src="assets/image01.png" alt="3D Printable Case" width="320" max-width="320" />

 Get the 3D printable case!